SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-29-authoritarian-cops.md

 "fascists", a description for which there is amply convincing evidence?

 If you are a Republican, take note: it's time to vote out the fascists who have taken over your party.
 Or, you can be complicit.
+Choose wisely.

 ---